-Korten, Günther, born 26-07-1898 in Cologne, was a German Generaloberst and Chief of the General Staff of the Luftwaffe in World War II.
+Korten, Günther Bruno Ulrich Max, born 26-07-1898 in Cologne, as a son of the architect Hugo Korten (1855–1931) and his wife Marie Korten (1866–1942).
+Günther became a German Generaloberst and Chief of the General Staff of the Luftwaffe in World War II.
 He died from injuries suffered in the assassination attempt on Adolf Hitler (did you know in July 1944 .
 Korten was born as a son of the architect Hugo Korten (1855–1931) and his wife Marie Korten (1866–1942).
 At the beginning of the World War I he was a cadet in the Prussian army.
 He served through the war in an engineering battalion.
 He continued his military career after the war in the Engineers, until he was selected in 1928 to participate in the secret pilot training program me in the Soviet Union.
 On returning to Weimar Germany he joined the “Bildstelle Berlin”.
 Joseph Goebbels (did you know) was next to propaganda minister also the Gauleiter of Berlin.
-With the rise of the nazi party started on its rearmament programme, Korten, by then a captain, formally joined the Luftwaffe of Hermann Goering (did you know) in 1934.
+With the rise of the nazi party started on its rearmament programme, Korten, by then a captain, formally joined the Luftwaffe of Hermann Göring (did you know) in 1934.
 He received training as a General Staff officer and served for several years in the Air Ministry.
 He was a Colonel and Chief of the General Staff of Luftflotte 4, under Generaloberst Bruno Loerzer,

-On 19 July he was promoted to Generalmajor.
+On 19 July Korten was promoted to Generalmajor.
 In January 1941 he transferred back to the 4th Air Fleet, in order to participate in the Balkans Campaign and in the assault on the Soviet Union Operation Barbarossa.

-Korten here with Albert Speer, Goering and Bruno Loerzer, in August 1942 was promoted to Lieutenant-General and took over the command over the Ist Fliegerkorps, which fought at the southern sector of the Eastern Front and was temporarily transferred to the “Luftwaffenkommando Don” during the Battle of Stalingrad (see Friedrich Paulus
+Göring and Bruno Loerzer in August 1942 was promoted to Generalleutnant and took over the command over the Ist Fliegerkorps, which fought at the southern sector of the Eastern Front and was temporarily transferred to the “Luftwaffenkommando Don” during the Battle of Stalingrad (see Friedrich Paulus

 A few weeks later, on 25 August he accepted the position of General Chief of Staff of the Luftwaffe, after the former Chief of Staff Generaloberst der Flieger, Hans Jeschonnek committed suicide.

-Death and burial ground of Korten, Günther.
+Death and burial ground of Korten, Günther Bruno Ulrich Max.

-Korten was mortally wounded as fragments of the conference table were driven in his bodyin the Wolfsschanze near Rastenburg during the July 20 Plot in 1944, in which Oberst der Kavallerie, Graf Claus Schenk von Stauffenberg attempted to assassinate Adolf Hitler (did you know) with a bomb.
+Korten was mortally wounded as fragments of the conference table were driven in his bodyin the Wolfsschanze near Rastenburg during the July 20 Plot in 1944, in which Oberst der Kavallerie, Graf Claus Schenk von Stauffenberg

+, here on the left, attempted to assassinate Adolf Hitler (did you know) with a bomb.
 Korten died two days later and his successor was General de Flieger, Werner Kreipe Kreipe died 07-09-1967, aged 63, in Badenweiler The 20 July threaten at the Bendlerblock in Berlin was saved by Major Otto Ernst Remer commander of the Infantry Regiment Grossdeutschland who refused to arrest Josef Goebbels after talking to Hitler in the Wolfschanze by phone Two days after the assassination attempt Günther Korten succumbed to his injuries, age 45, on 22-07-1944, in the military hospital attached to the Führer’s headquarters.
 Like the other military victims General der Infanterie, Rudolf Schmundt

 Originally, Korten was buried in the Tannenberg Memorial, where von Hindenburg was buried too.
 When the Russians arrived, his body was exhumed and buried with his wife Maria, on the Friedhof Bergstraße in Steglitz, Berlin.
 Paul von Hindenburg became his last resting place in the church of Marburg.